KVishnuVardhanR/Smart-Video-Solutions-for-fashion-store-optimization/README.md

 # Next Steps
 - After successful completion of running the program, you can download Tableau Software for data visualisation of the retail_analysis.csv file.
-- For Further details, please check out the ```smart Video Solutions using Edge AI for fashion.pptx``` presentation on what we can do more.
+- For Further details, please check out the ```smart Video Solutions using Edge AI for fashion.pptx``` presentation in the resources section on what we can do more.

 # References